UEFA European Championship: Qualifying

-To qualify, a team must finish in one of the qualifying spots or win a play-off.
+To qualify, a team must finish in one of the direct qualifying spots or win a play-off.
 After this, a team proceeds to the finals round in the host country, although hosts qualify for the tournament automatically.
-The qualifying phase begins in the autumn after the preceding FIFA World Cup, almost two years before the finals.

 The groups for qualification are drawn by a UEFA committee using seeding.
 Seeded teams include reigning champions and other teams based on their performance in the preceding FIFA World Cup qualifying and the last European Championship qualifying.
 To obtain an accurate view of the teams' abilities, a ranking is produced.
 This is calculated by taking the total number of points won by a particular team and dividing it by the number of games played, i.e. points per game.
 In the case of a team having hosted one of the two previous competitions and therefore having qualified automatically, only the results from the single most recent qualifying competition are used.
 If two teams have equal points per game, the committee then bases their positions in the rankings on: